jywu20/Notes/Math/Algebra/algebra.md

 Also, note that there is no guarantee that such universal arrows necessarily exist.
 Uniqueness of $h$ is in $\mathsf{C}$ and not $F(C)$.

+The main role of $F$ is to pack widgets in commutative diagrams into a concise form (for instance, $u$ and $f$ may contain more than one arrow in the original category $\mathsf{C}$) - examples below will demonstrate this.

+In the case of terminal objects,
+$F$ is trivial and maps $\mathsf{C}$ to a trivial category with one object and one isomorphism ("final category"), and the only heavy lifting part in the definition is the uniqueness condition.

 $(A, u)$ pairs are typically not unique.
 This is not surprising, because if $A$ satisfies some universal properties and is unique in satisfying these properties in a category, then we can always push one object $B$ into that category and draw a single (we can't have more than one isomorphism, or otherwise $X \to B$ morphisms - obtained by composition of the $X \to A$ and $A \to B$ morphisms - won't be unique) isomorphism between $A$ and $B$ and adjust other morphisms accordingly, and then $B$ will also satisfy that universal property.